The Vlasov-Poisson-Boltzmann/Landau system with polynomial perturbation near Maxwellian: Basic estimates

-for some constants $\gamma_1, C_k>0$. \end{thm} \begin{rmk} In \cite[Theorem 3.1]{CHJ}, the authors prove the result for $k\ge 22$.
-However, the case $k\ge 14$ can also be obtained by applying the same technique.
-Note that whenever $\|g\|_{L^1_v}$ is small, we have $\|\mu+g\|_{L^1_v}\ge 1-\|g\|_{L^1_v}>0$.
-Moreover, we couldn't obtain a better estimate for the term $(Q(f,g),g\<v\>^{2k})$ as the Landau case (see \eqref{28}) and thus we should put the term $\mu+g\ge 0$ together. \end{rmk} \begin{lem}[\cite{CHJ}, Lemma 3.4 + Lemma \ref{L21}] For any functions $f, g, h$ and $k \ge 14$, we have
+\end{thm} \begin{rmk}In \cite[Theorem 3.1]{CHJ}, the authors explored both exponential weight perturbation and polynomial weight perturbation cases.
+In the exponential weight scenario, the estimation involves an infinite sum, necessitating $k\ge 22$ for convergence.
+However, for the polynomial case, it has been demonstrated that $k\ge 14$ is sufficient, employing the same technique.
+Note that whenever $\|g\|_{L^1_v}$ is small, we have $\|\mu+g\|_{L^1_v}\ge 1-\|g\|_{L^1_v}>A_1$.
+Moreover, we couldn't obtain a better estimate for the term $(Q(f,g),g\<v\>^{2k})$ as the Landau case (see \eqref{28}) and thus we should put the term $\mu+g\ge 0$ together. \end{rmk} \begin{lem}[\cite{CHJ}, Lemma 2.4 + Lemma \ref{L21}] Suppose $\gamma \in (-3, 1], s \in (0, 1), \gamma+2s >-1$.
+For any functions $f, g, h$ and $k \ge 14$, we have

 In particular, by duality we have

 \end{lem}